adhocore/please/readme.md

 - Release the new version
 - If there is `box.json` present, compile phar using `box` (download `box.phar` if required)
-- Get the ID of recent release from github api
 - Upload the compiled `phar` as asset for the recent release

 ## Installation